Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Introduction

-Here, motived by \cite{Andrews,AC} and \cite{LSi}, we shall obtain topological sphere theorems for compact submanifolds of spheres and Euclidean spaces, provided that the full norm of the second fundamental form is bounded by a fixed multiple of the length of the mean curvature vector.
+Here, motivated by works \cite{Andrews,AC} and \cite{LSi}, we going to provide topological sphere theorems for compact submanifolds of spheres and Euclidean spaces, provided that the full norm of the second fundamental form is bounded by a multiple of the length of the mean curvature vector.
 More precisely, we may announce our next result as follows.

 \begin{theorem} Let $M^4$ be a connected 4-dimensional oriented compact submanifold of $\mathcal{Q}_{c}^{4+m}$ with $c\geq 0.$ Then we have:

 In particular, if $M^4$ has finite fundamental group and $\|\alpha\|^{2}<4\big(2H^{2}+c\big),$ then $M^4$ is homeomorphic to a sphere $\Bbb{S}^4.$ \end{theorem}